Before, you start reading, I am going to warn you explicitly and nicely.

 Heidi grew up in a bar–literally.
 Her parents were bar owners in a small town.
 She grew up hearing every profanity you can imagine.
 By age 15, she was an alcoholic and used language that would make a longshoreman blush.
-She married another alcoholic and for years they lived a raunchy life.
+She married another alcoholic and for years they lived a life consistent with alcohol abuse.
 At age 40, two days after his birthday, he died of a heart attack.

 In her distress, Heidi talked to a member of our church who comforted her.
 During this season of comfort, Heidi asked questions about God.
 When she got answers which convinced her Jesus loved her and could help her change her life, Heidi wanted to be a part of that.
 She surrendered her life to Jesus the Messiah.
 And she did change.